brianwalton/frontend-nanodegree-mobile-portfolio/README.md

 4. Inlined CSS and moved to bottom of the file.

 ## Optimizations made to main.js - resizePizzas() slider performance
 1. Removed determineDx().
-Replaced with fixed width percent assignment
+Replaced with fixed width percent assignments (Cam C. suggestion)
 2. Inlined changePizzaSizes() and changeSliderLabel() functions
 2. Simplified for loop

 ## Optimizations made to main.js - updatePositions() page scroll performance
 1. Moved calculation using scrollTop property outside of for loop to stop forced reflow.
-Used instructor hint on max 5 values used in phase calculation.
+Used instructor hint that modulus results in a max of 5 values used in phase calculation.
 1. Reduced number of mover pizzas to 40 (5 rows x 8 pizzas max)